Our free membership, business.com+, takes the pain out of choosing new business services.

 Call Management

-Like other VoIP providers, Vonage provides a multilevel auto-attendant on its mid-plan tier or as an add-on feature.
+Like other VoIP vendors, Vonage provides a multilevel auto-attendant on its mid-plan tier or as an add-on feature.
 This virtual receptionist supports one-time and recurring event schedules and special configurations for temporary business closures, after-hours and lunchtimes.
-Users can configure call forwarding rules and visual voicemail while using up to five devices with the Mobile plan.
+With the entry-level Mobile plan, users can configure call forwarding rules and visual voicemail for up to five devices.

 Video Conferencing

-Vonage offers standard video conferencing services on desktop, mobile and web apps.
-It supports video meetings with up to 200 people, which is higher than Dialpad but less than Zoom or 8×8.
+Vonage offers standard video conferencing services with its desktop, mobile and web apps.
+It supports video meetings with up to 200 people, which is higher than Dialpad but less than Zoom and 8×8.
 We felt that the basic functionality worked well for occasional use.
 The video platform has waiting rooms, detailed meeting logs and video recording.
-If you’re looking for more extensive video conferencing capabilities, check out our Zoom review.
-This vendor is our top pick for video-intensive activities.
+However, check out our Zoom review if you want more extensive video conferencing capabilities.
+This vendor is a top pick for companies with video-intensive needs.

 Vonage video meeting backgrounds

 Many business phone systems offer unlimited team messaging.
-Vonage users can access online chat during video conferences or communicate via SMS/multimedia messaging service (MMS) through one-on-one or group team messaging services.
+Vonage users can access an online chat during video conferences or communicate via text through one-on-one or group team messaging services.
 However, the platform lacks Nextiva’s threaded conversation tools and lags behind RingCentral’s flexible collaboration spaces.
-We recommend that businesses with remote employees and hybrid teams check out our review of RingCentral to learn why it’s our top choice for workplace collaboration
+We recommend that businesses with remote employees and hybrid teams check out our review of RingCentral to learn why it’s one of the best communications platforms for facilitating workplace collaboration.

 Vonage chats

-Start or join group chats and share files from Vonage desktop and mobile apps.
+Users can start or join group chats and share files from Vonage’s desktop and mobile apps.
 Source: Vonage

 Vonage Pricing Plans and Subscription Costs

-Vonage business plans range from $14.99 to $39.99 per line per month, depending on the number of lines purchased.
-It offers volume-based discounts and includes a main local company number with online purchases.
-Online purchases receive a discount of up to 30 percent on the first 99 lines.
+Vonage Business Communications plans range from $19.99 to $39.99 per line per month, depending on the number of lines purchased.
+The vendor offers volume-based discounts and includes a main local company number with online purchases.
+Online purchasers can also receive a discount of up to 30 percent on the first 99 lines.

 Vonage’s online pricing is competitive.
-The base subscription costs less than most VoIP providers as noted in our RingCentral and GoTo Connect reviews.
-Only Zoom has a cheaper option at $10 per user but it doesn’t include unlimited calling.
-Still, for a few dollars more monthly, Dialpad, RingCentral, Zoom and others offer AI-enabled meetings, voice and messaging.
+The base subscription costs less than most VoIP providers — Zoom has a cheaper option at $10 per user, but it doesn’t include unlimited calling.
+Still, for a few dollars more a month, Dialpad, RingCentral, Zoom and other vendors offer AI-enabled meetings, voice and messaging, while Vonage largely lacks artificial intelligence capabilities.

 Another drawback of Vonage is the one-year contract.
-Vonage requires new customers to sign up for at least one year to secure the low rate.
-If you cancel, you may incur a fee equaling the total price of your service contract.
+Vonage requires new customers to sign up for at least 12 months to secure its lowest rate.
+If you cancel before the term ends, you may incur a fee equal to the total price of your service contract.
 Also, any future metered or unlimited extension purchases cost the standard rate, which is higher than alternatives.

 Service Plans